2025-26 Edition

 Fundamental capabilities and limitations of information sources and information transmission systems.
 Analytical framework for modeling and evaluating communication systems: entropy, mutual information asymptotic equipartition property, entropy rates of a stochastic process, data compression, channel capacity, differential entropy, the Gaussian channel.

-Prerequisite: EECS 240.
-EECS 240 with a grade of B- or better
+Prerequisite: EECS 240 with a minimum grade of B-.

 EECS 244.
 Wireless Communications.
 4 Units.